Kit Kemp: Publications

 In 2012, Kemp published her first book, A Living Space.
 This was followed by Every Room Tells A Story which was published in 2015.
 Her third book, Design Thread, was published in February 2019.
 Kemp has been a guest editor for Homes & Gardens (UK) and Hospitality Design (US).

 She is a trustee of Fine Cell Work and the Heritage of London Trust.

+Personal life

+Kemp has three daughters, Tiffany, Willow, and Araminta (Minnie).
+Willow and Minnie both work with Kemp.